rahultiwari576/RDFfinance/DUMMY_DATA_SUMMARY.md

 ## Database Population Complete! ✅

-The database has been successfully populated with comprehensive dummy data for testing the LaraFinance application.
+The database has been successfully populated with comprehensive dummy data for testing the RDFFinance application.

 ## Data Overview